 I’ve been in a tired mom’s slippers.
 I understand the frustration about conflicting advice in baby books, especially about sleep.
 Before I had my daughter, I thought babies slept when they were tired.
 I heard from several friends about how much their baby slept in the newborn stage; going off of these comments I planned to continue MBA classes two months after her birth figuring that I had plenty of time to read while she slept!
 Oh boy was I wrong!
 My baby RARELY slept.
 And never wanted to be put down.
 Gone were the days of my envisioned pleasant time with my newborn.
 Instead it was filled with walking, rocking, more walking, and more rocking, and lots of crying.
 At about two months old I started asking friends for advice and what books to read.
 It seemed simple enough.
 Create a schedule and stick to it.
 But that didn’t work at all.
 Nothing worked that I was trying and that’s why only reading books isn’t enough sometimes.

 It turned out that part of the problem was a milk protein allergy and once that was settled things started to get much better.
 Except that she didn’t know what a bed was or how to go to sleep without rocking, nursing, or walking.
 It would take up to an hour for her to fall asleep and she slept for less than the time it took to get her to sleep.
 I realized I needed help beyond what I was reading.
 That’s when I found a daytime and night time routine that fit us and then things changed.
 I knew this was a solution for many other parents as well and decided to get certified as a sleep consultant.

-Read the article here: Exhausted New Mom’s Hilarious Take on ‘Expert’ Sleep Advice
+Read the article that I based this post off of here: Exhausted New Mom’s Hilarious Take on ‘Expert’ Sleep Advice